-We provided income tax expense of \$47 million for the twelve months ended September 30, 2006 as compared to \$55 million for the twelve months ended September 30, 2006 was reduced primarily because a higher percentage of shared service operating expenses, which support both domestic and international operations, were allocated to foreign income, thereby reducing foreign income taxes.
+We provided income tax expense of \$47 million for the twelve months ended September 30, 2006 as compared to \$55 million for the twelve months ended September 30, 2005.
+The tax provision for the twelve months ended September 30, 2006 was reduced primarily because a higher percentage of shared service operating expenses, which support both domestic and international operations, were allocated to foreign income, thereby reducing foreign income taxes.
 We recharge centralized support costs (e.g., information technology support and professional fees) that originate at our shared service centers in London, New York and Burbank to our affiliates under our management service fee agreements.
 The centralized costs are recharged in accordance with the applicable tax rules and regulations (e.g., OECD guidelines, IRS and local tax regulations).
 The amount of the costs recharged have varied in each year for a variety of reasons, including the fact that fiscal 2004 (our first year of operation as a stand-alone company) was a partial fiscal year and because we completed a study in 2006 related to the recharged costs which resulted in final adjustments in fiscal 2006.
 We believe that going forward the recharge process will result in an allocation of costs that is consistent on a year-over-year basis.